Confirmation Bias in Social Networks: Theoretical results

-The result shows that, in a networked society, consensus is a \emph{weighted average} between the true state $\theta$ (with weight $1-\mu$) and the weighted average of confirmatory biases $\bar{\gamma}$ (with weight $\mu$).
-If $\mu=0$, or $\bar{\gamma} = \theta$ when $\theta>0.5$, or $\bar{\gamma} = 1-\theta$ when $\theta<0.5$, then there is no bias and society aggregates information efficiently.
-Additionally, the parameter $b$ impacts the vector of social influence through the invariant distribution $\pi$ of the matrix $W$ (see Lemma~\ref{lem:ergochain}), and therefore does impact consensus.
-Note that when $b=1$, social connection is lost and polarization emerges with each individual opinion being a function of the individual confirmation bias as in Proposition~\ref{prop:singleagent}.
+Therefore, in a networked society, consensus is a \emph{weighted average} between the true state $\theta$ (with weight $1-\mu$) and the weighted average of confirmatory biases $\bar{\gamma}$ (with weight $\mu$).
+Society aggregates information efficientrly and no bias exists if $\mu=0$ or $\bar{\gamma} = \theta$ when $\theta>0.5$ or if $\bar{\gamma} = 1-\theta$ when $\theta<0.5$.
+Additionally, parameter $b$ impacts the vector of social influence through the invariant distribution $\pi$ of the matrix $W$ (see Lemma~\ref{lem:ergochain}) and therefore does impact consensus.
+Note that when $b=1$, social connection is lost, and polarization emerges with each individual opinion being a function of individual confirmation bias as in Proposition~\ref{prop:singleagent}.

-Moreover, the results above show that the consensus type in this dynamic system is also a tail event, i.e. right-biased consensus will either almost surely emerges as the stable equilibrium or almost surely not emerge.
-If it does not emerge as an equilibrium of this system, then it is surely the case that the left-biased consensus has emerged as the equilibrium.
-As an illustration of this result, Figures ~\ref{fig:sampleopline} and ~\ref{fig:sampleopcircle} show the typical opinion sample path of any agent in the line and wheel networks, respectively, and the convergence to different consensus types (horizontal lines) in different simulations.
+Moreover, the above results show that consensus type in this dynamic system is also a tail event (i.e., right-biased consensus will either almost surely emerges as the stable equilibrium or almost surely not emerge).
+If this does not emerge as an equilibrium of this system, then the left-biased consensus has truly emerged as the equilibrium.
+Figures ~\ref{fig:sampleopline} and ~\ref{fig:sampleopcircle} show the typical opinion sample paths (different simulations) of any agents' opinions in the line and wheel networks, respectively, and convergence to different consensus types (horizontal lines).

-Given the importance of the probability of emergence of the efficient consensus in terms of social efficiency, the next section is devoted to numerically characterizes it.
-The exercise is not trivial and for that I will rely on simulations of the learning process described in Section~\eqref{sec:model} for selected classic network topologies and for different sets of parameters of interest and a Probit regression model to explore the variability of the simulated data.
+In terms of social efficiency, the next Section numerically characterizes the probability of emergence of efficient consensus.
+As this exercise is not trivial, we rely on simulations of the learning process described in Section~\eqref{sec:model} for selected classic network topologies and for different sets of parameters of interest and a Probit regression model to explore the variability of simulated data.